JustinNew/Scala/README.md

 ### Singleton Objects
   - A singleton is a class that can have only one instance, i.e., Object.
+  - In particular, a singleton object is initialized the first time some code accesses it.
   - Most often, you need an object to hold methods and values/variables that shall be available without having to first instantiate an instance of some class.
   - Since you can't instantiate a singleton object, you can't pass parameters to the primary constructor.
   - When a singleton object shares the same name with a class, it is called that class's companion object.
 You must define both the class and its companion object in the same source file.